marcglasberg/themed/README.md

 # Color transform

-Instead of changing the current theme you can create a color transformation.
+Instead of changing the current theme you can create a **color transformation**.
 For example, this will turn your theme into shades of grey:

 ```
 static Color shadesOfGreyTransform(Color color) {